ksmandersen/SwiftyExtensions/README.md

 # SwiftyExtensions

-Somewhat useful extensions written in Swift
+Somewhat useful extensions written in Swift.
+Mostly unrelated to the swift language.
+They have valid swift documentation too, which is kinda cool.

 ## Array